aayc/aaronchan.dev-v1/src/pages/blog/diy-screenshot-translator.md

 args = parser.parse_args()
 ```

- Notice that the parser's **src** argument means the source language (chi\_tra is traditional Chinese but there are many [options](https://www.loc.gov/standards/iso639-2/php/code_list.php)).
+ Notice that the parser's **src** argument is the **source language** (chi\_tra is traditional Chinese but there are many [options](https://www.loc.gov/standards/iso639-2/php/code_list.php)).
 Let's assign the variables we'll need, including the source language, Google Translator object, and image itself:

 ``` python
 lang = args.src